-An overview of approaches for studying the brain functions of non-anesthetized and behaving mice.
+Approaches to studying the brain functions of awake behaving mice

-Recording neuronal activity in awake behaving mice is indispensable for studying sensory processing, cognition or decision making.
+Recording neuronal activity in awake behaving mice is indispensable for studying sensory processing, cognition, or decision making.
 During an experiment, an optical or electrical probe must remain stable relative to the targeted brain region.
-This is not trivial taking into consideration that an awake mouse wants to move and explore its environment.
+This task is not trivial, taking into consideration that an awake mouse wants to move and explore its environment.

-To achieve the stability, neuroscientists can do one of two things: they can mount a miniaturized probe on the head of a freely moving mouse (“head-mounted” approach).
-Alternatively, they can immobilize the animal’s head in a stationary frame thus securing stable access with full-size probes and advanced optical equipment, such as a two-photon microscope (“head-fixed” approach).
+To achieve stability, neuroscientists can do one of two things.
+They can mount a miniaturized probe on the head of a freely moving mouse (“head-mounted” approach).
+Alternatively, they can immobilize the animal’s head in a stationary frame, thus securing stable access with full-size probes and advanced optical equipment, such as a two-photon microscope (“head-fixed” or “head-restrained” approach).

-The head-mounted approach has been used by electrophysiologists since the 1970s.
-More recently, miniaturized optical microscopes were developed (Ghosh et al/Schnitzer, 2011).
+Electrophysiologists have used the head-mounted solutions since the 1970s.
+More recently, miniaturized optical microscopes were developed (Ghosh et al./Schnitzer, 2011).
 Such microscopes have since become widely available both as a commercial product (nVista and nVoke from Inscopix Inc, www.inscopix.com, and Quartet from Neurescence Inc., www.neurescence.com) and as do-it-yourself (DIY) solutions (UCLA’s Miniscope, www.miniscope.org; University of Toronto’s CHEndoscope).

 In the head-fixed camp, the research has progressed from anesthetized or fully-restrained mice to head-fixed awake and behaving mice.
-To minimize stress caused by immobility, researchers place awake head-fixed mice on a linear or circular treadmill, on an air-lifted ball, or in a floating flat-floored cage (Dombeck et al/Tank 2007, Royer et al/Buzsaki 2012, Kislin et al/Khiroug 2014).
-Solutions that combine head-fixation with body movement are available both as DIY (Dombeck and Tank, 2014; Nashaat et al./Larkum, 2016) and as commercial products (e.g., Treadmill from Luigs&Neumann GmbH www.luigs-neumann.com, JetBall from PhenoSys GmbH www.phenosys.com, and Mobile HomeCage from Neurotar Oy Ltd www.neurotar.com).
+To minimize stress caused by immobility, researchers place awake head-fixed mice on a linear or circular treadmill, on an air-lifted ball, or in a floating flat-floored cage (Dombeck et al./Tank 2007, Royer et al./Buzsaki 2012, Kislin et al./Khiroug 2014).
+Solutions that combine head-fixation with body movement are available both as DIY (Dombeck and Tank, 2017; Nashaat et al./Larkum, 2016; Voigts et.al./Harnett, 2018) and as commercial products (e.g., treadmill from Luigs&Neumann GmbH www.luigs-neumann.com, JetBall from PhenoSys GmbH www.phenosys.com, Gramophone from Femtonics www.femtonics.eu, and Mobile HomeCage from Neurotar Oy Ltd www.neurotar.com).

 Both head-mounted and head-fixed preparations have their advantages, but also limitations.
-Mice carrying a head-mounted device can move freely in a three-dimensional environment; however, their movement is limited by the weight and length of the attached cables, and the performance of a head-mounted microscope is greatly compromised by miniaturization.
-This approach is best suited for studying neuronal networks (with relatively low resolution) within a limited field of view of a pre-implanted endoscopic probe.
+Mice carrying a head-mounted device can move in a three-dimensional environment.
+However, their movement is constrained by the weight and length of the attached cables.
+Moreover, the performance of a head-mounted microscope is greatly compromised by miniaturization.
+This approach works best for studying neuronal networks (with relatively low resolution) within a limited field of view of a pre-implanted endoscopic probe.

 Contact us using a form below for a free consultation on how to combine various approaches or selecting the one that best suits your experimental needs.
 Please also tell us if we have missed something in this article.